 February 17, 2013

-James Donovan, managing partner at Goldman Sachs and adjunct professor at the University of Virginia School of Law, is a devoted runner.
+James Donovan, managing director at Goldman Sachs and adjunct professor at the University of Virginia School of Law, is a devoted runner.
 In an interview with Lindsey Holder, he explained that regular runs have helped him manage stress, stay focused and maintain his health.

 Lindsey: When did you start running as a way to manage your stress and health?
 Was there a particular event that happened that encouraged you to start running or did someone introduce you to it?